 210-802-8015 (call or text) | email@example.com

 The term “parents” means so more than a mom and a dad pair.
 Just as the LGBTQIA+ acronym suggests, there is a wide range of sexual orientations and gender identities that comprise parents who may be struggling with mental health during pregnancy and postpartum.
 Queer families are at higher risk for perinatal mood struggles for a variety of reasons including: discrimination, stigma, possible issues with their family of origin, conception or adoption complications, denial of parental rights and more.
-Leslie is here to support these parents.
+Please visit our Support for Queer Parents page for more information.

 Maternal Near Miss Coordinators: